dgrnbrg/piplin/doc/intro.md

 I have chosen the [Digilent Nexys 3](http://www.digilentinc.com/Products/Detail.cfm?NavPath=2,400,897&Prod=NEXYS3&CFID=277304&CFTOKEN=75901224) as the initial standard platform for experimenting with Piplin.
 It has a big FPGA with lots of capacity, plenty of RAM and non-volatile memory, video output, buttons and LEDs, USB, Ethernet, and expansion ports with a host of add-ons.

 The Nexys 3 uses a Xilinx FPGA that can be programmed using the free [Xilinx ISE WebPACK](http://www.xilinx.com/products/design-tools/ise-design-suite/ise-webpack.htm).
 This software works for Windows and Linux.
-To install it on Ubuntu, you'll need to Google for directions--there are many blog posts that explain the extra packages required and scripts.
+To install it on Ubuntu, you'll need to Google for directions - there are many blog posts that explain the extra packages required and scripts.
 [Here is one example post](http://blog.2gn.com/electronics/xilinx-ise-14-2-on-ubuntu-12-04/).

 Piplin generates Verilog code, which is then fed into the ISE WebPACK to produce the actual bitstream that can be programmed onto the FPGA.
 I recommend the open source Verilog simulator IVerilog for checking that your generated hardware matches your simulation.
 You can install this with `brew install icarus-verilog` on Mac, or `apt-get install iverilog` on Ubuntu.

 In order to copy the bitstream onto the Nexys 3, you'll need to install [Digilent Adept](http://www.digilentinc.com/Products/Detail.cfm?NavPath=2,66,828&Prod=ADEPT2), which is the tool that lets you interact with the Digilent board over USB from Windows and Linux.

 Once you've got that, you can clone [this sample project](https://github.com/dgrnbrg/nexys6-sample) I've created for the Nexys 3.
 This sample project provides access to the VGA port at XVGA resolution, and provides access to the buttons, switches, LEDs, and 7 segment display.
-These are the easiest components to control--once you've figured them out, you'll be able to work on using the memories and Ethernet port (or I'll release a followup project).
+These are the easiest components to control - once you've figured them out, you'll be able to work on using the memories and Ethernet port (or I'll release a followup project).

 # High level workflow